browserengineering/book/book/chrome.md

             TextLayout ("multiple")
             TextLayout ("lines")

-Note how one `body` element corresponds to two `LineLayout`s, and how two text nodes turn into a total of ten `TextLayout`s!
+Note how one `body` element corresponds to a `BlockLayout` with two `LineLayout`s inside, and how two text nodes turn into a total of ten `TextLayout`s!

 Let's get started.
 Defining `LineLayout` is straightforward: